andrei-kolesnik/interview/README.md

 ## Strings

 ### [String.Anagram](String.Anagram.STL) [STL]
-Determine if two strings are anagrams (version 1: sorting; version 2: character map).
+Determine if two strings are anagrams
+* Version 1: sorting
+* Version 2: character map

 ### [String.Escape](String.Escape.CPP) [C++]
 Escape all % characters in a string with % as the escape character.

 ### [String.Non-repeated-character](String.Non-repeated-character.STL) [STL]
-Find the first non-repeated character in a string (version 1: two stacks; version 2: character map).
+Find the first non-repeated character in a string
+* Version 1: two stacks
+* Version 2: character map

 ### [String.Non-repeated-substring](String.Non-repeated-substring.STL) [STL]
 Given a string, find the max size of the sub-string which has no duplicate characters.
+* character map
+* two pointers

 ### [String.Reverse-words](String.Reverse-words.NET) [C#]
 Reverse the words in a string.
-Include the punctuation as the part of the words (Split and StringBuilder).
+Include the punctuation as the part of the words.
+* split
+* StringBuilder

 ---